typesense/typesense-website/docs-site/content/cloud-management-api/v1/cluster-management.md

 - The cluster has High Availability turned on
 - The cluster does not have a burst CPU type.

+### `typesense_server_version`

+The Typesense Server version to use for this cluster.

+Default: Latest GA release version.

 ### `name`